Gaetz Staying on Judiciary Panel, Despite Investigation

 It is a federal crime to transport a minor over state lines for sex.

-Gaetz said that the allegations were part of an extortion plot by a former Justice Department official.
+Gaetz said the allegations were part of an extortion plot by a former Justice Department official, whom he identified as David McGee.
+The lawyer has been in private practice for more than two decades.

 “Over the past several weeks my family and I have been victims of an organized criminal extortion involving a former DOJ official seeking $25 million while threatening to smear my name,” Gaetz said in a statement.